KatyaRobinson/100-days-of-code/log.md

 <hr>
 ### Day 27: January 30, 2017

 **Today's Progress**: - On mobile screen adjustув size of logo and menu toggle button to make them fit on one row together.
+Forked and edited portfolio to hold all of my pure css daily images.

 **To Do Next**
 - Make services menu open on button click. - jQuery